verser-git/probe_screen_v2/README.md

  Install.
 -----------------------------------------------------------------------------
-1. Add to your .ini settings from my-mill.ini
+1. Add to your .ini ...-postgui.hal settings from my-mill.ini and my-mill-postgui.hal
 Note.
 This application can be easily connected to Gmoccapy, differ only in lines for [DISPLAY] panel
 ```sh
 EMBED_TAB_NAME=Probe Screen